prathimacode-hub/ML-ProjectKart/Flight Fare Prediction/Model/README.md

 - Using Decision Tree
 - HyperParameter Tuning
 - Saving the hypertuned model
-- Using the sved model to perform predictions on the test set
+- Using the saved model to perform predictions on the test set